spencerthayer/AnonBoard/README.md

 - [x] Block crawlers and bad bots.
 - [x] Make a settings.php administration.
 - [x] Build a Socialist Millionaire Protocol generator.
+- [x] Add Markdown to form and posts.
+ - [x] Parsedown.php for unencrypted posts.
+ - [x] Markitdown.JS for encrypted posts.

 ### Dependencies
 This list of dependencies will auto-magically download to remain up to date (in a later version).